-You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
-Contact AvMed's Member Engagement Center for more information on how to pay your penalty this way.
+Option 3: You can have the Part D late enrollment penalty taken out of your monthly Social Security check penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for AvMed's Member Engagement Center are printed on the back cover of this booklet.)